 Workers’ Compensation Claims in West Virginia

-Pat Jacobs Answering Your Most Frequently Asked Questions
+Pat Jacobs Answering Your Most Frequently Asked Questions About Workers’ Compensation Claims

-I’ve been representing workers for over 40 years in workers’ compensation cases.
+I’ve been representing workers for over 40 years in workers’ compensation claims cases.
 I want to emphasize that I only represent workers because I have never represented an employer or any insurance company trying to reduce benefits or reduce medical treatment for a worker.
 I’m always fighting on behalf of the workers when insurance companies or employers deny a request for treatment, say for instance, after you’ve been injured on the job or denies your request for wage replacement, which is called temporary total disability benefits.
 So, I’m there, I’ve got the knowledge, I’ve got all of the understanding on how the systems work, and if you have any questions, don’t ever hesitate, call me immediately.
 There’s absolutely no charge to talk to me and ask me questions about any issue involving a work-related injury.

 What does workers’ compensation cover?

-When you suffer a work-related injury, you’re covered under the Workers’ Compensation Statutory Laws of West Virginia and that provides your medical treatment.
+When you suffer a work-related injury, you’re covered under the Workers’ Compensation Statutory Laws of West Virginia¹ and that provides your medical treatment.
 It’s 100% paid for unlike if you were to use your health insurance and go to the hospital for something, you have copays to deal with, you have deductibles to deal with, but not with worker’s comp.
 100% of your medical treatment is paid for by the worker’s comp insurance company.

 In addition, if you’re off work and unable to work due to your work-related injury, you’ll have lost wages and you’ll get replacement wages.
 It’s called temporary total disability benefits paid to you by the worker’s comp insurance company.
 And then finally, if you’re unable to go back to your work, if your injury is very, very severe, there are vocational rehabilitation programs.
 They are available to injured workers who cannot go back to their previous employment, their past relevant work.
 It could be anywhere from one week to six months.
 I’ve seen some incredibly poor administration and some of these workers’ comp insurance companies, particularly out of state, but if you get ones that are used to dealing with West Virginia, you will get your temporary total disability benefits started.
 I would give a ballpark figure within two weeks.